CAF’s approach to addressing modern slavery

 While there are inherent flaws with audits, they are still useful tools at uncovering compliance issues within a supply chain.
 Most audits focus on the business practices of suppliers, to the exclusion of those of the procurer.
 CAF has screened and trained auditors to undertake robust supply chain audits that focus on known problem areas within the cleaning industry, including the employment practices of the cleaning company, but also the procurement and management process.
 We have also developed our own unique audit methodology in consultation with independent auditors, compliance officers from the Fair Work Ombudsman and industrial officers from the United Workers Union.

-Our unique Worker Engagement Protocol is focused on worker participation rather than worker interviews.
+Our unique Worker Engagement method is focused on worker participation rather than worker interviews.
 We combine one-on-one interactions and group interactions (both in person and online) to obtain accurate information and to build confidence and capacity within the target workforce to monitor and enforce their labour rights.
 Our approach recognises that building trust with vulnerable workers takes time but that doing so will enable them to speak more freely about workplace issues.
 In addition, we require and equip other supply chain participants such as building managers to also build trust with workers, creating an even more transparent and safe environment for vulnerable workers.
 CAF worker engagement brings workers together to talk about conditions.
 Building community amongst the workforce is essential to mitigating the risk of modern slavery and exploitation – vulnerable workers will be more likely to speak up if they feel supported by a collective, rather than raising a concern as an individual, out of a well-founded fear that they will be dismissed from their job or moved off-site.

 CAF works with the union representing property services workers, United Workers Union, when directly engaging with workers and other stakeholders involved in CAF Certification.
 This adds credibility to the certification scheme as the union officials involved are often former property services workers themselves, have expert insight into the industry and worker conditions, and the union provides a structure for workers to stand together and advocate collectively.
-CAF’s worker engagement assessments are drafted in consultation with union officials, ensuring that workers have a genuine role in the assessment.
+CAF’s worker engagement assessments are conducted with union officials, ensuring that workers have a genuine role in the assessment.

 1Outlined in UNGPs 17 – 20